Starry sturgeon

 The starry sturgeon is an anadromous species, which migrates up rivers to spawn.

 It is considered critically endangered by the IUCN and international trade in this species (including its caviar) is restricted by CITES.

+Taxonomy

+Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.

 Description

 The starry sturgeon reaches about 220 cm in length and weighs up to 80 kg.
 It is a slim-bodied fish easily distinguished from other sturgeons by its long, thin and straight snout.
 A row of five small barbels lies closer to the mouth than to the tip of the snout.
-The scales on the lateral line number between thirty and forty and these features distinguish this fish from the Russian sturgeon (Acipenser gueldenstaedtii).
+The scales on the lateral line number between thirty and forty and these features distinguish this fish from the Russian sturgeon (H. gueldenstaedtii).
 Its general colouring is dark greyish-green or brown with a pale underside.
 The scales on the lateral line are pale.
 The maximum reported age for this species is 27 years.

 Biology

 The starry sturgeon is a harmless species that feeds on fish, worms, crustaceans and mollusks.
 It lies on the bottom during the day and feeds mostly at night.
 This fish is anadromous and moves upriver into shallow waters to spawn.